Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 - Telogen (dormant, hair loss) phase

-Bariatric hair loss is usually diagnosed as Telogen Effluvium, which is a temporary hair loss.
+Metabolic and bariatric hair loss is usually called Telogen Effluvium, which is a temporary hair loss.
 This issue is not fully understood, but hair follicles tend to be forced into the dormant phase which lasts 3-6 months and then falls out.
-This is usually when many people see hair loss after bariatric surgery.
+This is usually when many people see hair loss after metabolic and bariatric surgery.

 Common Causes of Hair Loss